Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 No.

-I'm just going to start doing a bunch of monkey stuff and see how it goes.
+I'm going to just start doing a bunch of monkey stuff and see.

 Well, remember when you did it, you did do an orangutan episode.